noise-lab/netml/readme.md

-# odet
+# netml

-"Outlier Detection" (odet) is a Python library for network anomaly detection.
+`netml` is a network anomaly detection library written in Python.

-`odet` contains two primary submodules:
+This library contains two primary submodules:

 * pcap parser: `pparser`\
 `pparser` is for parsing pcaps to flow features, using [Scapy](https://scapy.net/).